Emil von Reznicek: Life

 Reznicek's grandfather, Josef Resnitschek (1787–1848), was a trumpet virtuoso and band leader in the Imperial regiments Nos.
 32 (Esterhazy), based in Budapest, and 60 (Gustav Wasa), based in Vienna where he played music with Johann Strauss Sr. and Joseph Lanner.
 Reznicek's father Josef Resnitschek/Reznicek (1812–1887) entered the army as a cadet and eventually became Feldmarschall-Lieutenant, the second-highest rank in the Austrian army, gaining an ordinary diploma of nobility in 1851 and the rank as a Baron (Freiherr) in 1859.
 His mother, Clarisse Fürstin Ghika Budești (1837–1864), belonged to the influential Ghika family of Romania.
-Emil Nikolaus was the half-brother of the artist, Ferdinand von Řezníček (1868–1909).
-His daughter Felicitas (1904–1997) became a journalist, writer, and pioneer of female mountain climbing.
-During the Nazi era she joined the German resistance movement and informed for MI6.
-His son Fritz (February 22, 1887 - February 7, 1983) was a lieutenant in the Austrian Army.
+Emil Nikolaus was the half-brother of the artist Ferdinand von Řezníček (1868–1909).

 Reznicek passed his childhood in Vienna, until the family moved to Graz in 1874.
 He began piano lessons in 1871; his first compositions date from 1876–78, when he was a student in Graz and at the Staatsgymnasium in Marburg an der Drau (Maribor).
 He studied law and music in Graz from 1878–80.
 He never finished his law degree, but continued to study music with Wilhelm Mayer (also known as W. A. Rémy).
 Finally, he went to Leipzig to study with Carl Reinecke and Salomon Jadassohn.
 He gained his diploma as a composer on 9 June 1882.

-Subsequently, he apprenticed as a conductor at various theaters in Graz, Zürich, Stettin, Jena, Bochum, Berlin, and Mainz. and then moved to Prague in 1886 Neues Deutsches Landestheater.
-In 1890 Reznicek became Kapellmeister of the 88th Infantry in Prague, but was dismissed in 1892 after fighting a duel.
-After that he would see his greatest triumph with the premiere of Donna Diana (16 December 1894).
-That success opened up his career as conductor; he briefly ran for the succession of Eduard Lassen at Weimar and was Hofkapellmeister at Manheim in 1896–1899.
+Subsequently, he honed his conducting skills through apprenticeships at various theaters in Graz, Zürich, Stettin, Jena, Bochum, Berlin, and Mainz.[2]
+In 1886, he obtained a position at the Neues Deutsches Landestheater in Prague.
+It was during this period in Prague that his firstborn son, Friedrich ("Fritz"), was born on 22 February 1887.
+Reznicek's career in Prague continued with his appointment as Kapellmeister of the 88th Infantry in 1890,[3] a role he held until his dismissal in 1892 following a duel.
+Despite this setback, he achieved his greatest success up to that point with the premiere of Donna Diana on 16 December 1894, a triumph that significantly advanced his conducting career.
+He later contended for the succession of Eduard Lassen at Weimar and subsequently served as Hofkapellmeister at Mannheim from 1896 to 1899.
+His son, Friedrich, served as a lieutenant in the Austro-Hungarian Army before emigrating to the United States on 1 August 1907, adopting the surname “von Marbod,” and raising a family of twelve children with his wife, Käthe ("Katie") Riese from Dresden.

 In June 1897 his first wife Milka Thurn-Valsassina (1864–1897) died and two years later he married Berta Juillerat-Chasseur (1874–1939).
 From 1899 to 1902 the couple settled at Wiesbaden, where Reznicek wrote his fifth opera Till Eulenspiegel, which premiered in 1902 at Karlsruhe under the direction of Felix Mottl.
 In the autumn of 1902, Reznicek moved to Charlottenburg, then a wealthy suburb of Berlin, where he remained for the remainder of his life.